Aliases for PDE4A Gene

 GeneCards Summary for PDE4A Gene

 PDE4A (Phosphodiesterase 4A, CAMP-Specific) is a Protein Coding gene.
-Diseases associated with PDE4A include rubinstein-taybi syndrome and asthma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include cAMP binding and 3,5-cyclic-AMP phosphodiesterase activity.
+Diseases associated with PDE4A include vasculogenic impotence and jejunoileitis.
+Among its related pathways are Signaling by GPCR and G Protein Signaling Pathways.
+GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE7A.

 UniProtKB/Swiss-Prot for PDE4A Gene